-Three additional fixed Virtual electronic screening sites were installed in 2015 and 2016 at the US13 Blackbird weigh station, N/B SR1 in Townsend, and Warwick Rd in Middletown.
-A portable electronic screening trailer was also purchased in 2016.
-These systems are maintained and supported by Intelligent Imaging Systems.
+Four fixed virtual electronic screening sites have been installed at the US13 Blackbird weigh station, N/B SR1 in Townsend, Warwick Rd in Middletown, and US-301 in Middletown.
+These systems are maintained and supported by Intelligent Imaging Systems according to a preventive maintainance agreement with the Delaware Department of Transportation.